Question More, Action Knowledge.

 To further explore the concept of befriending and learning from difficult emotions, consider introducing your child to the book “In My Heart: A Book of Feelings” by Jo Witek.

 This beautifully illustrated book takes children on a journey through a wide range of emotions, from happiness and sadness to fear and courage.
-Each emotion is depicted as a colorful, expressive character that the child can relate to and learn from.

 1. What shape is used throughout the book to represent different feelings?